elspeth87/dnd-little-peckford/DIARIES/campaign-diary.md

 When Sparkleduck corrects them to Hercules, they get angry, believing that these strangers are friends of Jupiter who keeps insisting that the gods have different names.

+Finally, a guard leads them through to see King Peleus.
+He greets them in his throne room and is surprised and delighted that they have travelled so far to see his son, believing they are his fans.
+He takes them to the gymnasium to see Galtran, Demios' trainer who informs them that he hasn't seen the lad in about 5 days.

+Galtran leads them to the Maze of Artemis, a place an hour or so walk from Moonport which he uses to scare straight some of his more stubborn students.
+They take the stone spiral staircase down into the entry hall, where they find footprints they believe belong to Demios.

+However, before they are able to enter the maze, they are set upon by three birds.